Calgary Olympic committee recommends city scrap 2026 Winter Games bid

 The Alberta government has pledged $700 million if the city hosts the Games, meaning Calgary, which has said its share would not exceed that of the province’s, would have to contribute $800 million to get the maximum federal contribution.

+The Swedish bid has also yet to get full backing from the country’s main political parties.

+The IOC will elect the winning bid in June 2019 at its session in Lausanne.

-Reporting by Frank Pingue and Steve Keating in Toronto, editing by Pritha Sarkar
+Additional reporting by Steve Keating; Editing by Pritha Sarkar